ths-rwth/smtrat/doc/markdown/04-modules.md

 - Another important feature during the development of a new module is the collection of statistics.
 The script `writeModules.py` for the creation of a new module automatically adds a class to maintain statistics in the same folder in which the module itself is located.
 The members of this class store the statistics usually represented by primitive data types as integers and floats.
 They can be extended as one pleases and be manipulated by methods, which have also to be implemented in this class.
 SMT-RAT collects and prints these statistics automatically, if its command line interface is called with the option `--statistics` or `-s`.

 - If the script `writeModules.py` for the creation of a new module is called with the option `-s`, the module has also a template parameter being a settings object.
 The different settings objects are stored in the settings file again in the same folder as the module is located.
 Each of these setting objects assigns all settings, which are usually of type `bool`, to values.
 The name of these objects must be of the form XYSettingsN, if the module is called XYModule and with N being preferably a positive integer.
 Fulfilling these requirements, the settings to compile this module with, can be chosen, e.g. with `ccmake`, by setting the compiler flag `SMTRAT_XY_Settings` to N.
 	Within the implementation of the module, its settings can then be accessed using its template parameter `Settings`.
-If, for instance, we want to change the control flow of the implemented procedure in the new module depending on a setting `mySetting` being true, we write the following:
+If, for instance, we want to change the control flow of the implemented procedure in the new module depending on a setting `mySetting` being `true`, we write the following:

 		..
 		if(Settings::mySettings)